afraenkel/DSC180B-DS-Capstone/assignments/04-viz-checkpoint.md

 visual-presentation for your project.
 This page should allow your intended audience to understand or interact with your project.

-To set up your own page follow the tutorial on:
+To set up your own page from *markdown* components, follow the tutorial on:
 * https://kbroman.org/simple_site/

 Pay particular attention to: